UniversityofHelsinki/sp-registry/README.md

 1. Open https://localhost:8443/ in browser (browser complains about security risk as self-signed certificate is used)
 1. Use local login with user admin, password RandomPass12

-Shibboleth and attribute test service are not yet included.
+Shibboleth and attribute test service are not included.

 ### Creating development environment
 Steps for creating development environment.